seajon16/discordbot/README.md

 # Description
 A discord bot with nifty commands and a personality. \
 A number of utility commands like `roll` and `choose`. \
-Voice support, namely audio streaming, TTS message parsing, and customizable soundboard playing with intelligent sound resolution using substring membership and edit distance. \
+Voice support, namely TTS message parsing and customizable soundboard playing with intelligent sound resolution using substring membership and edit distance. \
 Inactivity timeouts for hanging voice sessions.

 **Commands:**